Arc States

 An arc can be in one of four states:

-Normalis the default state of any arc. - It appears as a solid line with an arrowhead.
+- Normal: the default state of any arc.
+It appears as a solid line with an arrowhead.

-Selected: By left-clicking on an unselected arc, it becomes Selected.
-Then, you can perform a number of operations on the arc, such as Delete, Change Orientation (see Arc Contextual Menu). - A Selected arc is highlighted with a thicker line and a bigger arrowhead.
+- Selected: left-clicking an unselected arc selects it.
+Then you can perform operations on the arc, such as Delete or Change Orientation (see Arc Context Menu).
+A Selected arc is highlighted with a thicker line and a bigger arrowhead.

-Fixed Arcmeans that prior knowledge is applied to the network structure before performing learning. - The line of a Fixed Arc is dotted.
+- Fixed: a fixed arc indicates that prior knowledge is applied to the network structure before learning.
+The line of a Fixed arc is dotted.

 Arc Appearance